LGFae/swww/README.md

 ![top transition demonstration](https://i.imgur.com/ULm6XWI.gif)

-The `let`, `right` and `bottom` transitions all work similarly.
+The `left`, `right` and `bottom` transitions all work similarly.

 #### Example outer transition

 ![outer transition demonstration](https://i.imgur.com/o4pSyxW.gif)

-The `center` transition is the oposite: it starts from the center towards the edges.
+The `center` transition is the opposite: it starts from the center and goes towards the edges.

-There is also `simple`, which simply fades into the new image, any, which is like `center` but starts at a random point, and `random`, which selects a transition effect at ranom.
+There is also `simple`, which simply fades into the new image, `any`, which is like `center` but starts at a random point, and `random`, which selects a transition effect at ranom.